-SOUTH SEA GARDEN at the INTERNATIONAL GARDEN SHOW HAMBURG
+SOUTH SEA GARDEN AT THE INTERNATIONAL GARDEN SHOW HAMBURG

-place: International Garden show 2013 Hamburg
+Location: International garden show 2013 Hamburg

-client: International Garden show Hamburg 2013 GmbH
+Client: International garden show Hamburg 2013 GmbH

-assistance: Rüdiger Amend, Heidrun Fehr, Rike Kirstein
+Planning/design: Rüdiger Amend, Heidrun Fehr, Rike Kirstein

-costs: 40.000 EUR
+Costs: 40.000 EUR

 In his book “Noa Noa: The Tahitian Journal” Gauguin describes his life in Tahiti.
 The Noa Noa Garden echoes the described conflict between the "banality of the European way" and the search for the "Original".